emmajanedrews/base-template/_posts/2018-04-27-extra-costs-to-consider-before-buying-a-home.md

 {% include youtube.html %}

-If you’re thinking about buying a home, there are a few costs you must consider beyond the price of the property, itself.
+If you’re thinking about buying a home, there are a few costs you must consider beyond the price of the property itself.

 For example, if you’re planning on moving out to the suburbs, don’t forget about the increase this move will make in your transportation costs.
 Whenever you make a move, you should consider how doing so will impact your daily commute. **Check out this convenient tool you can use to calculate your commute expenses, here.**

 Another point to consider is utility costs.
 If you’re moving into a larger or older home than your current one, you could see a rise in your utility costs.
-On the other hand, you may see a decrease in your monthly bills if the home you’re moving to has energy-efficient features.
+On the other hand, you may see a decrease in your monthly bills if the home you’re moving into has energy-efficient features.

 You should also think about the kind of community your new home is located in.
 If you’re moving to a property within a homeowners association or a community development district, there may be additional costs that need to be accounted for.